GeniaPiano/school-app-new/README.md

 - User Authentication: Secure registration and login with JWT.
 - Stripe Integration: Seamless payment processing for course payments.
 - Student Course Purchase: Students can purchase courses, enhancing user engagement.
-- The application features a variety of forms, each equipped with both server-side and client-side validation to ensure data accuracy and security.
+- Variety of forms, with both server-side and client-side validation.

  Planned Features:
 User Ratings: Clients can rate and review courses.